 Quality Coffee Makers, Quality Coffee, plus Sensible Refund Policy.

-While the selection of Costco coffee beans and even the Costco coffee makers will vary from day to day, with a smart phone/iPad on hand, you should be able to determine whether the item on sale is actually a decent model, quickly enough.
+While the selection of Costco coffee beans and coffee makers will vary from day to day, with a smart phone/iPad on hand, you should be able to determine whether the item on sale is actually a decent model at a good price quickly.